jidiai/Competition_IJCAI2023/README.md

 ### Olympics-Integrated
 <b>Tags</b>: Partial Observation; Continuous Action Space; Continuous Observation Space, Multi-Tasks

 <b>Introduction: </b>Agents participate in the Olympic Games.
-In this series of competitions, two agents participate in different Olympics games, including running, football, table hockey, wrestling etc.
+In this series of competitions, two agents participate in **Six** Olympics games, including **running, football, table hockey, wrestling, curling and billiard**.

 <b>Environment Rules:</b>
 1. This game has two sides and both sides control an elastic ball agent with the same mass and radius.